guoPhineas/SwiftUIRequest/README.md

 - `$users` through `projectedValue`
 - `responseCode`
 - `isLoading`
-- `errorDescription`
+- `errorOccurred`
 - `rawData`
 - `reloadAction`
 - `reload()`

 ## Decoding fallback

-By default, if decoding fails, the request stores raw response data in `RequestState.payload` as `.raw(data)` and records the decoding error in `errorDescription`.
+By default, if decoding fails, the request stores raw response data in `RequestState.payload` as `.raw(data)` and records the decoding error in `errorOccurred`.

-If you want decode failures to keep the raw data, set `fallbackToRaw: false`.
+If you do not want to keep the raw response data on decode failures, set `fallbackToRaw: false`.

 ```swift
 @Request(